 Unfortunately, we can’t check whether this word was supposed to be a vav or a yod because we do not have access to the original Hebrew text.
 There are two primary early sources; the Masoretic Text,4 which is universally accepted as the authentic Hebrew Bible and translates the Hebrew phrase in Psalm 22 as “like a lion,” and the collection of Greek texts known as the Septuagint,5 which render the phrase in question as “they pierced.”

 Rabbi Singer makes the point that, although the original Septuagint translation dates to two centuries before Christ, that version only contained the first five books of the Bible.
-The Psalms were not translated until the second century after Christ.
+He claims that the Psalms were not translated until the second century after Christ.
 Therefore, concludes Singer, the men who translated Psalm 22 into Greek as part of the Septuagint would have been motivated to (and, in fact, did) edit the text to make it more Christological.

-Interestingly, the Masoretic text is open to a similar charge.
+There is debate as to just how much of the Hebrew Bible had been translated into Greek by the time of Christ.
+And, interestingly, the Masoretic text is even more open to Singer’s charge of biased translation.
 Since work on the Masoretic text did not even start until the 6th century after Christ,6 one could argue that the Jewish scribes of the Masoretic texts were motivated to interpret Psalm 22 in a way that would render it less Christological.